Meet the cast of Midsomer Murders series 20

 Who’s Fleur Perkins?
 The formidable new pathologist.
 She “doesn’t suffer fools gladly” and has a way of humour, intentionally ruffling feathers.
 She has a vibrant previous that features many husbands and lovers and drives a swanky black Jaguar convertible.

 What else has Annette Badland been in?
-With greater than 150 appearing credit to her title, Annette Badland is probably greatest identified for starring as Babe Smith in EastEnders.
-You might also recognise her for enjoying Mrs Fitzgibbons in Outlander, Holodora in The Sparticle Thriller, Mrs Wigmore in Man Down, Margaret Blaine in Physician Who, or Brawdie Henshall in Reducing It.
+With greater than 150 performing credit to her identify, Annette Badland is maybe greatest recognized for starring as Babe Smith in EastEnders.
+You may additionally recognise her for taking part in Mrs Fitzgibbons in Outlander, Holodora in The Sparticle Thriller, Mrs Wigmore in Man Down, Margaret Blaine in Physician Who, or Brawdie Henshall in Slicing It.

 Kelly Brook performs Laurel Newman

 Who’s Laurel Newman?
-A bride who’s been murdered on her marriage ceremony day.
-She has simply tied the knot with Gavin Webster, which makes her the brand new daughter-in-law of Sarah Barnaby’s previous college pal, Hazel Webster.
+A bride who’s been murdered on her wedding ceremony day.
+She has simply tied the knot with Gavin Webster, which makes her the brand new daughter-in-law of Sarah Barnaby’s outdated college pal, Hazel Webster.
 Laurel co-hosts a controversial radio present on Midsomer FM.

 What else has Kelly Brook been in?
-Credit embrace Shifting Wallpaper, Smallville, and One Massive Comfortable.
+Credit embody Transferring Wallpaper, Smallville, and One Large Glad.

 Michael Fox performs Gavin Webster